 Alternatively, using the first name of someone on your team in the email address helps recipients feel connected to a real person.

 Sometimes, an element of playfulness appeals to customers.
 Consider making your new email address a mascot or personality that is relevant to your brand.

 Whatever you do, avoid generic titles for your email address, such as “email@example.com” or “firstname.lastname@example.org.”
 This messaging has a similar effect as the no-reply email.

 The best email service providers provide tools and filters that allow you to organize incoming emails.
 You can filter out “automated response” and “out of office” replies so your business does not waste time sifting through unnecessary communications.
 Set up automatic forwarding so customer service emails reach the right team and customers aren’t left unattended.
 Because these tools can be continually adjusted with your evolving marketing strategies, your business can optimize its communications with customers.

 Customers determine the demand for your service or product.
-Use their behaviors, feedback and ideas to improve your business’s marketing strategy.
+Use their feedback, behaviors, feedback and ideas to improve your business’s marketing strategy.
 A real email address customers can reply to allows your business to nurture and capitalize on this one-on-one communication.
 For example, if you notice common questions or requests in the inbox, create a resource to fill the demand.
 Your customers will tell you how to make your business better; all you need to do is invite them to share.